wmcelderry/unified_kernel_image/README.md

     4. systemd-cryptenroll again to allow the TPM to unlock automatically unlock when they change - someone will have to type a LUKS passphrase on the command line, then re-enroll the key sealed against the new PCRs

+### Does that mean you can get rid of grub?  remove the unencrypted /boot? ###
+Yes - in theory.
+Let us know how you get on in practice!

 # How to use this repo #
-This repo is still under development - the commands are very simple and work, but the kernel version and paths are all hardcoded.
+This repo is still under development - the commands are very simple and work, but the kernel and paths are all hardcoded (to match the currently executing kernel version - though you can probably change it trivially).

 ```